HappyHackingOrange/mazelib/README.md

 ### Creating a maze

-Here's a simple C++ code example to generate a maze:
+Here's a simple example to generate a maze:

 	#include "maze.h"
 	#include "prims.h"